-If you can identify any ways that my request could be refined please provide further advice and assistance to indicate this.
+If you can identify any ways that my request could be refined I would be grateful for any further advice and assistance.

-If you have any queries please don’t hesitate to contact me via email or phone and I will be happy to clarify what I am asking for, my details are outlined below.
+If you have any queries please don’t hesitate to contact me via email or phone and I will be very happy to clarify what I am asking for and discuss the request, my details are outlined below.